valyala/goloris/README.md

   In a few minutes with default config options.

+* **Which versions of nginx are vulnerable?**

+  All up to 1.5.9 if unprotected as described below (i.e. with default config).

 * **How to protect nginx against goloris?**

   I know the following options: